ramlayusuf/text-game-oop/README.md

 A similar dragon encounter.
 Multiple items and tools needed to solve the puzzles and reach the final room.
 When all rooms are explored the player needs to find a treasure chest and escape to win.

+Building and Running:
+You can compile and run the game using the following command:
+./run.sh
+If you get a permission error, make the script executable: chmod +x run.sh